WeblateOrg/weblate/docs/admin.rst

 Report source bugs
     Email address used for reporting upstream bugs.
 This address will also receive notification about any source string comments made in Weblate.
+Locked
+    You can lock the translation to prevent updates by users.
+Allow translation propagation
+    You can disable propagation of translations to this subproject from other subprojects withing same project.
+This really depens on what you are translating, sometimes it's desirable to have same string used.

 .. note::